k2view-academy/K2View-Academy/articles/39_fabric_catalog/06_catalog_versioning.md

 To compare 2 versions, click the comparison <img src="images/compare.png" style="zoom:75%;" /> icon in the version's drop-down list.
 The Catalog tree is then displayed using the comparison coloring scheme, indicating the differences between the 2 versions, as follows:

 * The new elements are green, the removed elements are red, and the updated elements are blue.
-* When a property is updated, it is displayed twice – the new value is highlighted in green whereas the removed one is in red.
+* When a property is updated, it is displayed twice – the new value is highlighted in green whereas the removed value is in red.
 * All unchanged entities and relations are grey.

 When a Schema has too many Datasets, it might be hard to identify the differences.
 To view updated Datasets only, first expand the Datasets and then click the comparison icon in the Catalog's legend: